great-expectations/great_expectations/docs/contributing/contributing_package.md

 * What your package is about
 * Your GitHub and PyPi usernames

-Please answer these questions to the best of your ability as they will be leveraged when publishing your package.
+The answers to these questions will be leveraged when publishing your package.
 Upon completing the required prompts, you'll receive a confirmation message and be able to view your package in its initial state.